-This section provides a description of the data on exploration investments, indicators of the geological potential and investment climate, population, and distances.
+This section describes the data on exploration expenditures, measures of the geological potential and investment climate, population, and distances.

-Exploration budgets data are from the Corporate Exploration Strategies 2006 Study by the Metals Economics Group1 (MEG, 2006).
-The analysis uses the numbers for three major exploration targets (gold, base metals, and diamonds) in 103 countries.
-Total exploration investments of considered countries amount to about 98% of the reported worldwide exploration funding in 2006.
+Exploration investments data are from the Corporate Exploration Strategies 2006 Study of the Metals Economics Group2 (MEG, 2006).
+The data include the 2006 budgets of mining companies for exploration of nonferrous metals and diamonds.
+The expenditures are reported for the following exploration targets: gold; base metals - copper, zinc, lead, nickel (does not include aluminum); diamonds; platinum; and other metals or minerals - silver, cobalt, molybdenum, mineral sands, tin, and some industrial minerals.
+The MEG Corporate Exploration Strategies Study has the 2006 exploration data for 124 countries and regions.
+In the regressions analysis, I examine 103 countries.
+Several countries were not included in the analysis because of lack of the investment climate data for them.
+Total exploration expenditures of included countries constitute around 98% of the 2006 exploration spending of surveyed companies.
 The paper uses MEG's definition of the grassroots stage - the beginning exploration stage, perimeter drilling, and the quantification of initial mineral deposit (MEG, 2006).
 The late stage exploration further quantifies and defines an identified ore body and conducts the feasibility study, up to a production decision.
 The mine site exploration means exploration at or immediately around operating sites or projects pledged to develop.
-Figure 1 shows distribution of exploration budgets of the included mining companies by different explorations stages in 2006: grassroots - 38.41%, late stage - 43.18%, mine site - 18.41%.
+Figure 1 shows distribution of exploration budgets of the included mining companies by different explorations stages in 2006: grassroots - 38.41%, late stage -43.18%, mine site -18.41%.
 The late stage exploration budgets exceed the grassroots and mine site budgets.
 This paper focuses on the grassroots exploration funds.
 The top ten destinations with largest grassroots investments were Canada, Australia, United States, Russia, Mexico, Brazil, Peru, Brazil, Chile, and China.
 These 10 countries accounted for 72.19% of the worldwide grassroots exploration.